Stormbase/django-otp-webauthn/docs/customizing_behavior/index.rst

 You can override the built-in Django OTP WebAuthn views to use your own implementations.
 This lets you to:

-* **Handle side effects:** Perform additional actions, such as updating an audit log, when registering or using a :term:`passkey`.
+* **Handle side effects:** Perform additional actions, such as updating an audit log, when registering or using a :term:`passkey <passkey/discoverable credential>`.
 * **Control passkey availability:** Enforce conditions for registering or using passkeys.
 For example, you could require users to set up account recovery mechanisms before enabling passkeys.

 To learn how to customize your Django views, see :ref:`Customize views <customize-views>`.